 The oppressive heat and humidity mean things move a little slower here but there are still some very quick fingers.
 Manaus is notorious for pickpockets and the crowded river ferries brim with light-fingered thieves.
 Keep your valuables concealed and closely guarded.
 A decoy wallet with a couple of notes is also a good idea.

 As soon as you arrive in Manaus you're likely to be approached by all sorts of hawkers promising life-changing tours.
 These guys collect a finder's fee from the agency they deliver you to so they'll just dump you into whichever place pays the most.
-The good tour companies have well-earned reputations and will come recommended by locals and travellers, so there's no reason to rely on these touts.
+The good tour companies have well-earned reputations and will come recommended by locals and travelers, so there's no reason to rely on these touts.

 If you're not wild about any of the standard package tours on offer, don't be afraid to ask for a different format, especially if you're with a group.
 Not everyone will be accommodating but you should be able to find a decent guide who'll adapt to your desire, whether you want to just float on the river for a few days or build your own raft and hut in a Spartan survival challenge.

-Despite the conditions and slow going it's also an expensive exercise: Manaus is horrendously difficult to reach by road and Tabatinga is completely cut off, so flights or another long boat ride are your only real options in or out.
-On the other hand it's a great way to improve your Spanish or Portuguese, immerse yourself in South American culture and to experience the day to day life of the Amazon.
+Despite the conditions and slow going, it's also an expensive exercise: Manaus is horrendously difficult to reach by road and Tabatinga is completely cut off, so flights or another long boat ride are your only real options in or out.
+On the other hand, it's a great way to improve your Spanish or Portuguese, immerse yourself in South American culture and to experience the day to day life of the Amazon.

 Here are a few tips if you do decide to string up a hammock and settle in for the ride.
-Firstly, you'll need to purchase aforementioned hammock; the vast majority of tickets don't include a bed or private cabin.
-These are available but are significantly more expensive and in the end will serve mainly as safe place to leave your belongings.
+Firstly, you'll need to purchase the aforementioned hammock; the vast majority of tickets don't include a bed or private cabin.
+These are available but are significantly more expensive and in the end, will serve mainly as safe place to leave your belongings.

 The boats are almost always overloaded with passengers and cargo so try to get on board early to claim a good spot.